huaweicloud-latam/knowledge-base/docs/databases/ugo/migrating-mysql-to-gaussdb.md

 Check the migration results.
 After achieving a considerable success rate, click “Finish” to complete the migration of the database objects.

-{% include image.html post=page.path file="image27.png)
+{% include image.html post=page.path file="image27.png" %}

 # DRS

 It is worth noting that in the previous steps only the objects from the source database were migrated to the database, such as tables, functions and schemas.
-To perform the migration of the database data, it is necessary to create a synchronization task between the two databases using the Data Replication Service (DRS" %} database migration tool.
+To perform the migration of the database data, it is necessary to create a synchronization task between the two databases using the Data Replication Service (DRS) database migration tool.
 Navigate to the DRS service in the HWC console.

 {% include image.html post=page.path file="image28.png" %}